-Located north of Jacksonville, Amelia Island edges coastal Georgia.
+Located north of Jacksonville, Amelia Island edges coastal Georgia and is truly one of the best beach vacations in Florida.
 Take the Amelia River Cruise for a scenic tour of the barrier island — beachgoers will love the surf, sea oats and sand dunes.
 Find sharks’ teeth along the shore and at the pier at Fort Clinch State Park, and sample true southern hospitality with a stay at one of Amelia Island Plantation’s tranquil villas.
 The island beckons with 13 miles of beaches and well-preserved historic district of Victorian architecture steeped in Old Southern charm.
 June through August is peak beach season with warm temperatures and a temperate ocean; the shoulder or 'secret' season of late fall and early winter is a favorite for those seeking fewer crowds and better bargains.
 Heading into December, temps can drop into the 30s at night, so pack that jacket — but if you’re in search of a deal, it’s the absolute best time to go.

-Past the towers of downtown Miami and the café-lined streets of Coconut Grove sits a tiny bridge leading to the lush 20- acre privat island resort of Grove Isle Hotel & Spa.
-Oversize palms, canopied beds, adults- only beaches and the Bali-inspired spa will make you forget city life.
+Past the towers of downtown Miami and the café-lined streets of Coconut Grove sits a tiny bridge leading to the lush 20-acre private island resort of Grove Isle Hotel & Spa.
+Oversize palms, canopied beds, adults-only beaches and the Bali-inspired spa make this one of the greatest weekend getaways in Florida.
 But here you can still marvel at the urban views of twinkling lights over Biscayne Bay — while you dine at the Gibraltar on brandy-infused lobster bisque.

 This rural beach community in the Big Bend is shaped like an alligator, hence the name.
 Not exactly an island, but Alligator Point's skinny peninsula does measure about 1,000 feet wide at one point.
-Its unpopulated shoreline, low- rise beach houses (many rentals) and over a 100 part-time residents make this island the perfect place to escape.
-Now you can too!
+Its unpopulated shoreline, low-rise beach houses (many rentals) and over a 100 part-time residents make this island the perfect place for Florida getaways.

 Follow I-395 till you reach Terminal Isle — your destination is the auto-ferry headed for the historic island set on Biscayne Bay off a busy Miami Beach causeway.
 Just seven minutes from the mainland, this enclave is where big rollers reside and vacay.
 At the Fisher Island Club & Resort, stay at luxe circa-1925 cottages of the Vanderbilt estate and tee off at a seaside golf course.

 Cross an unassuming toll bridge onto this charming Gulf coast barrier island — home to the classic 1913 Gasparilla Inn & Club.
-This Boca Grande hideaway screams Old Florida, and the Inn’s adorable cottages are ideal for families.
+This Boca Grande hideaway screams Old Florida, and the Inn’s adorable cottages are ideal for families seeking an unforgettable time on Florida islands.
 Don't miss a visit to Banyan Street for its namesake trees, and stop by funky Temptation for lunch.
 (Be sure to traverse the island via golf cart — it's how the locals do it.)

 Ginormous private homes with names like “T. Woods” and “C. Dion” on their mailboxes occupy the lion’s share of this private barrier island's 3.6 miles.
 However, there’s plenty here to entice mere mortals beyond the gilded gates: miles of secluded white-sand beaches and the Hobe Sound National Wildlife Refuge, a breeding site for the Atlantic loggerhead sea turtle.